jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I find hope in the darkest of days, and focus in the brightest.
-I do not judge the universe.
+Something opens our wings.
+Something makes boredom and hurt disappear.
+Someone fills the cup in front of us: We taste only sacredness.
-- Dalai Lama
+- Rumi

-Updated on: [3/29/2022]
+Updated on: [3/30/2022]
 <!-- #quoteEnd -->
 </pre>